- What To Know About Switching From ADSL To NBN

 While the traditional ADSL lines use the copper wires of your telephones, NBN uses a selection of fibre, wireless and satellite technology to connect you to the Internet.

-If you ever come across those FTTP, FTTB, FTTN and HFC thingy, don't be intimidated.
-These are the technologies that make an NBN Internet connection work.
+If you ever come across those FTTP, FTTB, FTTN and HFC thingies, don't be intimidated.
+These are the technologies that make an NBN internet connection work.

-How ADSL and NBN affect you as an Internet Subscriber?
+How do ADSL and NBN affect you as an Internet Subscriber?